Streamlining the Clinical Logging Workflow

 Subsequent iterations focused on improving layout, visual hierarchy, and overall aesthetics.

 The final homepage design reflects a clean, minimalist look with stronger visual hierarchy, enhancing clarity and usability.
+Essential details are highlighted at a glance, such as a prominent CTA for creating a new log, storage remaining in each logbook, and a quick link to purchase new logbooks.

 Deep Dive: Evolution of the Log Creation Flow